microsoft/wil/README.md

 ```cmd
 C:\wil\build\clang64debug> ninja witest.noexcept
 ```
-If you initialized using MSBuild as the generator, there will be a `.sln` file in the root of the build directory.
-You can either open the solution in Visual Studio or invoke MSBuild directly to build.

 The output is a number of test executables.
 If you used the initialization script(s) mentioned above, or if you followed the same directory naming convention of those scripts, you can use the [runtests.cmd](scripts/runtests.cmd) script,